 Are you trying to choose a health insurance plan offered through your employer?
 Choosing a health plan for the year ahead is an important decision.
 And if it's open enrollment time at your company, it's your time to explore the available health plan options before you enroll.

-You can use this checklist to help you weigh the options and decide which health plan may be best for you.
+You can use this checklist and watch our open enrollment video series to help you weigh the options and decide which health plan may be best for you.
 Let's get started.